nixworks/public/news/2011/04/6/README.md

 ##### Found guilty
 ### [The trial of Prime Minister of Italy Silvio Berlusconi for having sex with an underage prostitute begins. ](/news/2011/04/6/the-trial-of-prime-minister-of-italy-silvio-berlusconi-for-having-sex-with-an-underage-prostitute-begins.md)
-_Context: Silvio Berlusconi, Italian Prime Minister, found guilty_
+_Context: Italian Prime Minister, found guilty, Silvio Berlusconi_

 ##### Irish
 ### [A tape recording is released of police in the Republic of Ireland allegedly threatening to rape two female protesters, one of whom is from North America, after arresting them, causing an outcry among women's groups and anti-rape organizations. ](/news/2011/04/6/a-tape-recording-is-released-of-police-in-the-republic-of-ireland-allegedly-threatening-to-rape-two-female-protesters-one-of-whom-is-from-n.md)